Transport in the Democratic Republic of the Congo: Major infrastructure programs

 In 2007 China agreed to lend the DRC US$5bn for two major transport infrastructure projects to link mineral-rich Katanga, specifically Lubumbashi, by rail to an ocean port (Matadi) and by road to the Kisangani river port, and to improve its links to the transport network of Southern Africa in Zambia.
 The two projects would also link the major parts of the country not served by water transport, and the main centres of the economy.
 Loan repayments will be from concessions for raw materials which China desperately needs: copper, cobalt, gold and nickel, as well as by toll revenues from the road and railway.
 In the face of reluctance by the international business community to invest in DRC, this represents a revitalisation of DRC's infrastructure much needed by its government.

 The China Railway Seventh Group Co.
-Ltd will be in charge of the contract, under signed by the China Railway Engineering Corporation, with construction to be started from June 2008.
+Ltd were in charge of the contract, under signed by the China Railway Engineering Corporation, with construction to be started from June 2008.

 Railways

+Rail transport is provided in the Democratic Republic of the Congo by the Société Nationale des Chemins de Fer du Congo (SNCC), the Société commerciale des transports et des ports (SCTP) (previously Office National des Transports (ONATRA) until 2011), and the Office des Chemins de fer des Ueles (CFU).

+The national system is mostly operated by the Société Nationale des Chemins de Fer du Congo, SNCC.
+Not all rail lines link up, but they are generally connected by river transport.